 Keto Quiche Lorraine

-- In a large bowl add the almond flour and 1/8 tsp of salt
+- In a large bowl add the almond flour and ⅛ teaspoon of salt

 - Mix with a fork to combine

-- Add the 1/2 cup of cold butter and combined with two forks or use a pastry blender.
+- Add the ½ cup of cold butter and combine with two forks or use a pastry blender.
 You want this to be in chunks to make it easier to combine but you want to do it quickly so the butter does not melt.